 Only occasional low density adults were identified in Northwest Victoria in late October and the risk of any widespread nymph population developing in November has declined.

-The outlook for November–December is for an increase in adult population in several regions of New South Wales and Queensland, with swarm formation in Far West and Far Southwest New South Wales.
-Localised swarms may also develop in parts of Central West New South Wales and South Central Queensland.
-The seasonal rainfall outlook for drier than average conditions indicates limited opportunities for widespread locust breeding, but the location of any heavy rainfall in November or December will influence the likelihood of a significant summer generation developing.
+The outlook for November–December is for an increase in adult population in most regions, with swarm formation to continue in Far West and Central West New South Wales and in South Central Queensland.
+Migrations to other regions are likely during November and December.
+The seasonal rainfall outlook for drier than average conditions indicates limited opportunities for widespread locust breeding, but the distribution of moderate–heavy rainfall in November and December will influence the likelihood and locations of a significant summer generation developing.

 Surveys during September and early October detected occasional adults in the Queensland Central Highlands.
-Although at low densities in the Central Highlands, rainfall in mid-August and during the second half of September will provide suitable conditions for further breeding and a population increase is possible during spring.
+Although at low densities in the Central Highlands, rainfall in mid-August and during the second half of September and in October will have provided suitable conditions for localised breeding and a moderate population increase is possible during November or December.
 Gregarisation can occur at local scales, often associated with cropping in eastern Queensland, and can therefore be difficult to detect without intensive surveys.
 However, the risk of any widespread infestation developing before 2015 remains low.